livestorm/hiring-frontend-test/README.md

 - A UI library
 - A Vue CLI plugin to setup Apollo Client
-- A wrapper library around Chart.js, you must integrate it yourself

 ## How to send your app code